|

 Are you coming?

 The elf sighed.
-Someone must make sure nothing happens
+Someone must make sure that nothing

 But she had already spurred her horse and set off down the trail.